Harshit1732/QEats/README.md

  1. Debug QEats app crashes from backend leveraging log messages and structured debugging techniques.
  2. Use IDE features (breakpoints) and assert statements to identify the root cause.
  3. Skills used : Scientific Debugging

+# Retrieve restaurant data for a given user location
+ 1. Implemented GET /API/v1/restaurants and the corresponding request handler and response methods.
+ 2. Used Mockito to enable the development of the relevant MVCS layers independently.
+ 3. Retrieved a list of restaurants from MongoDB based on a user location.
+ 4. Skills used :Spring Boot, Spring Data, REST API, Jackson, Mockito, JUnit, MongoDB